CounterpartyXCP/Documentation/protocol.rst

 Transactions
 ------------

-Counterparty messages have the following components: \* Source addresses
+Counterparty messages have the following components:

+- Source addresses
-\* Destination addresses (optional) \* A quantity of bitcoins sent from the sources to the destinations, if it exists. \* A fee, in bitcoins, paid to the Bitcoin miners who include the transaction in a block. \* Some ‘data’, imbedded in specially constructed transaction outputs.
+- Destination addresses (optional)
+- A quantity of bitcoins sent from the sources to the destinations, if it exists.
+- A fee, in bitcoins, paid to the Bitcoin miners who include the transaction in a block.
+- Some ‘data’, imbedded in specially constructed transaction outputs.

-Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
+Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs:

+- zero or more destination outputs,
+- zero or more data outputs, and optional change outputs.

 All data outputs follow all destination outputs.
 Change outputs (outputs after the last data output) have no significance.

-For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
+For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ``CNTRPRTY``, encoded in UTF‐8.
 This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid Counterparty transactions .
 In testing (i.e. using the TESTCOIN Counterparty network